OMNIALowCode/omnia3/docs/pages/omnia3/Management/omnia3_management_features.md

 The following features are currently supported:

 * **UserPasswordAuthentication**: Authentication using username and password.
-    * When disabled, it will be not possible to login with username and password.
+    * When disabled, it will be not possible to login with a username and password.
 If there isn't any Authentication Provider configured, it will not be possible to authenticate in the platform;
-    * Make sure you have an Authentication Provider connected to your accounts, before disable this feature.
+    * Make sure you have an Authentication Provider connected to your accounts before disabling this feature.